Freedom of Information Act

 District 401's Freedom of Information Officer

 Superintendent of Schools Dr. Leah Gauthier serves as District 401's Freedom of Information officer.
-He assumes all the duties and powers of that office as provided under FOIA (5 ILCS 140/3.5) and under District Policy 2:250.
+He assumes all the duties and powers of that office as provided under FOIA (5 ILCS 140/3.5) and under Board Policy 2:250.

 The Freedom of Information officer receives FOIA requests submitted to the District, and he ensures that requests are handled in a timely fashion.
 He issues responses under the Act, and he completes a mandatory annual FOIA training program.